 - Professional grooming of all breeds of dogs, toys to giants!

-- Cats and exotics welcome too!
+- Cats welcome too!

 - Doggy Day Care

 - Express Grooming while you wait

 - Pedicures while you wait

 - Special Care Appointments – elderly, infirm, post surgical pets

 Groomers are artists.
 The dog is their canvas.
 The clipper their brush.
 But where did it begin?

 Not surprisingly, the water dog, forerunner of the poodle, was the first dog known to be groomed.
 Poodles, in “lion-style” trims, were documented on Roman and Greek coins around 30 AD.
 Medieval manuscripts, 15th century engravings, and paintings from the 15th, 16th, and 17th centuries clearly depict poodles in trimmed regalia.